Furguson History, Family Crest & Coats of Arms

-Important Dates for the Furguson family
+Early History of the Furguson family

 This web page shows only a small excerpt of our Furguson research.
 Another 121 words (9 lines of text) covering the years 1715, 1745, 1621, 1667, 1699, 1705, 1637, 1714, 1672, 1734, 1723 and 1816 are included under the topic Early Furguson History in all our PDF Extended History products and printed products wherever possible.

 Furguson Spelling Variations

 Spelling variations were extremely common in medieval names, since scribes from that era recorded names according to sound rather than a standard set of rules.
 Furguson has appeared in various documents spelled Ferguson, Fergusson, Farguson, Fargerson, Fargusson and many more.

 Early Notables of the Furguson family (pre 1700)